 Documentation and Tools for Utilizing NRCS Soils Data

 The National resource Conservation Service (NRCS) soils data sets depict information about soil features on or near the surface of the Earth.
 The data were collected as part of the National Cooperative Soil Survey.
 There are actually two separate spatial data sets discussed here.
-The State Soil Geographic Data base (STATSGO) is an older, small scale data set (1:250,000 for most of the country, 1;1,000,000 for Alaska).
-The Soil Survey Geographic Data Base (SSURGO) is a newer, large scale (1:24,000) data set that is not yet available for the entire country, although national coverage is planned.
+The State Soil Geographic Data base (STATSGO2) is a small-scale data set (1:250,000 for most of the country, 1;1,000,000 for Alaska).
+The Soil Survey Geographic Data Base (SSURGO) is a newer, large scale (1:24,000) data set.
 SSURGO is a more detailed, updated version of STATSGO, but the underlying classification systems and databases are very similar.
 Differences between the two will be noted where applicable.

 The SSURGO data set is more detailed and consists of georeferenced digital map data and computerized attribute data.
 The map data are in a 7.5 minute quadrangle format and include a detailed, field verified inventory of soils and nonsoil areas that normally occur in a repeatable pattern on the landscape and that can be cartographically shown at the scale mapped.
 Sometimes a special soil features layer (point and line features) is included.
 This layer displays the location of features too small to delineate at the mapping scale, but that are large enough and contrasting enough to significantly influence use and management.
 The soil map units are linked to attributes in the Map Unit Interpretations Record relational data base, which gives the proportionate extent of the component soils and their properties.